Are you ready to consume a comprehensive treasure trove of the best presentation ideas and techniques for 2021?

 "The second most important step in the process of creating a great speech."

-Today, LaCroix trains others on how to speak successfully through his Stage Time University training program.
+Today, LaCroix trains others on how to speak successfully through the Stage Time University training program.
 For more on what LaCroix has to say about outlines, watch the YouTube video here:

 6. Your Presentation Is About Your Audience

-Your presentation is not about you.
+Your presentation isn't about you.
 Author and blogger Seth Godin points this out:

 “The members of the audience are interested in themselves.
 The audience wants to know what they can use, what they can learn, or at the very least, how they can be entertained.”